astraw38/astraw38.github.io/_drafts/2015-01-16-gerrit-autolint.md

         Choose 'Path' On the left dropdown, in the box put '**'.
 On the right, select 'Path' again, and '**' in the text box.
     5. In the Build section, use 'Execute Shell':
     	a. 'python gpylinter.py'

+## Gerrit-Pylinter
+Gerrit-pylinter is a rather simple python script I wrote to do the following:

+1. Get a list of files changed between the active gerrit branch and the specified gerrit review.
+2. Pylint the original files in the active gerrit branch.
+3. Pylint the changed files.
+4. Analyze the results according to specified validators.
+5. Post the results of the validation to gerrit via SSH (+1/-1 score assigned, including a message).

+I'll be continuing to work on it, hopefully even adding the option to include other Validators (for different coding languages) - or at the least creating a structure for that to be easily added.